 This step towards globalization can be a problem-solver, granted the company has the assets for cross-border communication and meets employee expectations.
 For example, potential logistics managers expect unique benefits and agility from their workplace.

 Younger generations want an employer who encourages their growth and offers them opportunities via training and mentoring programs.
 To meet these expectations, companies need to build a robust digital network capable of establishing a solid employee training and recognition system.
-Embracing such human-centered supply chain trends means that business leaders and supply chain managers must go beyond digital transformation basics, making a leap towards also the latest innovations.
+Embracing such human-centered trends in transportation and logistics means that business leaders and supply chain managers must go beyond digital transformation basics, making a leap towards also the latest innovations.

-For instance, a digital workplace is the brand new technology that allows improving employee engagement and managing workforce on a global scale.
-It combines all tools necessary for a department’s productive performance within a single shared space and provides seamless data accessibility regardless of the location.
+For instance, a digital workplace is a brand-new technology and one of the future trends in supply chain management that allows improving employee engagement and managing workforce on a global scale.
+It combines all tools necessary for a department’s productive performance within a single shared space and provides seamless data accessibility regardless of location.
 That level of agility makes a digital workplace a good choice for improved employee productivity, training, and human resource management.

 Trends in supply chain management: survival is over, time to grow